 You may want to understand what many fairy tales really are about at bottom.
 Here is a helping hand.
 In the twenty-four tales that are summed up below, being served by animals plays a big part of the action, and thus may be called central to the plot (action) in any of the tales.

-Hence, being assisted by medicine, animals, and good tools are topics that lie embedded in many of the most well-known Norwegian folk tales.
-And how would mankind have fared without medicine, animals, and equipment?
+Hence, being assisted by tools, animals, and medicine forms significant parts of some well-known Norwegian folk tales.
+And how would mankind have fared without gearm animals, and medicine?
 Many tales serve to socialise children into accepting and establishing that domestic animals can be used big time and slaughtered after their services, and so on.
 There is a strain of cruelty in such schemes.
-And is it really to an animal's advantage to be ridden and used by humans?
-That is another question.

-As with the previous and next page, The tales referred to on this page are described briefly in various versions and adaptations of the International Folktale Catalogue by Ørnulf Hodne [Tyno] and Ashliman [Agha], Aarne and Thomson [Ttf], and Hans-Jörg Uther [Ti].
+As with the previous and next page, The tales referred to on this page are described briefly in various versions and adaptations of the International Folktale Catalogue by Ørnulf Hodne (1984) and Ashliman (1987), Aarne and Thomson (1961), and Hans-Jörg Uther (2004).
 Uther's work is best.
 You will find the titles and classification numbers of the tales in them, and described with nuances that differ slightly too.
 That hardly matters.
 I have added a few comments for the sake of indicating many practical uses of folk tales.
 The presentation is pragmatic.

 Help by animals form part of the plots of many fairy tales